Projects

 Tomaquag Museum Project

-Duffy & Sweeney Ltd. provides legal assistance to the Tomaquag Museum in support its development of a new museum building and concessions on URI property.
+Duffy & Sweeney Ltd. provides legal assistance to the Tomaquag Museum in support of its development of a new museum building and concessions on URI property.
 One law student assists the law firm with legal issues around land use, contract review, and employee policies.

 Volunteer Income Tax Assistance Program (VITA)

 The Internal Revenue Service trains law students to provide tax assistance to low-income individuals and families through East Bay Community Action Program to ensure that they receive the earned income tax credit for which they are qualified.
-In 2019, the project returned $700,000 to low-income people living in the East Bay.
-RWU Law has the largest group of VITA volunteers in the state.